tort8678/csc47300-team-rocket/README.md

 Three Major Features:

 1. Create user account - creating an account that user's can register/log into

-2. Create forum post - giving user's the ability to create a forum post
+2. Login to account - allowing users to securely access their registered account

-3. Comment on post - commenting on a forum post made by a user.
+4. Create forum post - giving user's the ability to create a forum post